Prepare for the rules that will apply to buying and selling timber and timber products from 1 January 2021.

 Importing timber for the UK market

-This is what businesses must do now when they import timber from non-EU and EEA countries.
-See the existing guidance.
+Businesses must follow these regulations now when they import timber from non-EU and EEA countries.

 To show you’re importing legally harvested timber, you’ll need to carry out due diligence.
 Use the due diligence checklist to make sure you: